 About

 Day Camp includes activities in STEM, physical activity, arts and crafts, group games, basketball, soccer, volleyball, fitness, and dance.
-Each week has an engaging theme that allows youth to explore, create, and play through these activities.
-Day Camp is described as a great place for participants to learn about their surroundings, make friends, and build self-confidence.
+Each week has an engaging theme that allows youth to explore, create, and play.
+The program includes Traditional Day Camps, Specialty Camps, Jr. Camps, Sports Camps, and Leadership Camps (CIT program).

 • Ages: 4–16 years old